-In addition to the films and television shows, there have been many amazing Star Wars books which expand the scope of the universe.
+In addition to the films and television shows, there have been many amazing Star Wars books that expand the scope of the universe.

-The Star Wars universe lived on in the form of books and comics for a long time before Disney’s acquisition Lucasfilm resulted in the expansion of this universe was erased and rebranded as Legends and replaced by a new collection of canon tales.
+The Star Wars universe lived on in the form of books and comics for a long time before Disney’s acquisition of Lucasfilm resulted in the expansion of this universe being erased and rebranded as Legends and replaced by a new collection of canon tales.

 If it’s part Legends or Canon but there are some amazing stories from a galaxy from the present that fans are able to explore within this collection of Star Wars books.
 Some of the most talented authors in the world have created emotionally engaging and action-packed tales which introduce new characters and revisit characters from the past all within the setting of this critically-acclaimed series.